-The Library also offers you a place to study or work together.
-You can reserve a project room via the website.
+The Library offers you a place to study or work together.
+You can use one of the study spaces or you can reserve a project room via the website.
 The Library is open every day of the year.
 Opening hours are extended during examination periods, and the entire building is a quiet zone.
 During examination periods, a Mathematics and Mechanics Help Desk is available.
 The up-to-date opening hours are published on the website.